 International Entrepreneur Rule

-Under this rule, entrepreneurs granted parole will be eligible to work only for their start-up business.
+Under this rule, entrepreneurs granted parole will be eligible to work only for their startup business.
 The spouse and children of the noncitizen entrepreneur may also be eligible for parole.

 Threshold criteria and key elements of the International Entrepreneur Rule include: